TheArcMagician/music-analysis/the-journey/pyaudio.md

 I began researching for a library that would enable input from a microphone as well as sound files.
 What I found was this: [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/).
 It implements a library for python that allows playing and recording of audio on many platforms.

-I first used the provided examples for recording and playing a wav file.
+I first used the provided examples for recording and playing a WAVE file.

+Here is their example for playing a WAVE file:

 ```python
 """PyAudio Example: Play a WAVE file."""